• Blog

 The Design Process Dilemma: How to Align Process, Problems, and Stakeholders

-roger on 13/06/2020
+Roger on 13/06/2020

 Design Thinking.
 Co-creation Workshops.
 Creative Problem Solving.
 Brainstorming.
 Gamestorming.
 Gamification.
 Agile Sprints.
 Storytelling.
 Human-Centered Design.
 Rapid Prototyping.
 Divergent Thinking.
 Convergent Thinking.
 Service Design.
 Lean Process.
 With so many process options, how should a designer solve a problem?